ericwoud/buildR64arch/README.md

 You can keep 'x' pressed instead if you want to enter a busybox ash.

 Note for R3: To run on EMMC, only the switch most near to powerplug (D) should be down, the rest up.
+This is different from the normal switch settings.
+It is done so that you do not need mmcblk0boot0.

 ## R3-MINI & R4 Build/Install emmc version using image